Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Stochastic Evolutionary Dynamics: Setup and Example

 which yields

 This, in turn, implies that either

 holds.
-Using this, we can also remove $\gamma_2$ from the minimum cost candidate paths (see Panel B (iv) of Figure \ref{fig:loc}).
+Using this, we can also remove $\gamma_2$ from the minimum cost candidate paths (see Panel D of Figure \ref{fig:comparison-2}).

-Finally, we apply these two comparison principles, to obtain a class of paths comprising the candidate solutions to the cost minimization problem in equation \eqref{eq:min-1st}.
-These paths consist of consecutive transitions first from technology 1 to technology 2 and then from technology 1 to technology 3.
-Alternatively, there could be consecutive transitions first from technology 1 to technology 3 and then from technology 1 to technology 2.
-Thus, we can reduce the complicated objective function in equation (\ref{eq:min-1st}) to a function of two variables (i.e., number of transitions from technology 1 to technology 2, and those from technology 1 to technology 3) and easily study the minimization problem of this simple objective function relying on elementary calculus.
+Finally, we apply these two comparison principles, to obtain a class of paths comprising the candidate solutions to the cost minimization problem in equation \eqref{eq:min-1st} (see Figure \ref{fig:comp-combined}).
+One of these paths consists of consecutive transitions first from technology 1 to technology 2 and then from technology 1 to technology 3 (see $\gamma_3$ in Panel C in Figure \ref{fig:comp-combined}).
+Alternatively, there could be another path consisting of consecutive transitions first from technology 1 to technology 3 and then from technology 1 to technology 2 (see $\gamma_4$ in Panel C in Figure \ref{fig:comp-combined}).
+Thus, we can reduce the complicated objective function in equation (\ref{eq:min-1st}) to a function of two variables (i.e., the number of transitions from technology 1 to technology 2, and those from technology 1 to technology 3) and easily study the minimization problem of this simple objective function using the \textbf{MBP} again.
 In general, we reduce the objective function with an arbitrary number of variables in equation \eqref{eq:min-1st} to an objective function with $|S|-1$ variables, where $|S|$ is the number of strategies of the underlying game.
-We then prove that the lowest cost transition path to escape convention 1 involves the repetition of the same kinds of mistakes.
+We then prove that the lowest cost transition path to escape convention 1 involves the repetition of the same kinds of mistakes in the infinite population limit.
 That is, graphically, these paths lie on the edges of the simplex from strategy 1 to strategy 2 and from strategy 1 to strategy 3.

 \tocless